rohan1519/Interview-Qustions/README.md

 # 100 core Python Interview Questions
 1. What are the key features of Python?
 Python is a high-level, multi-paradigm programming language known for its simplicity, readable syntax, and a massive ecosystem.
-It is widely used in AI, web development, and automation.

 Key Features of Python
 1. Interpreted and Interactive